Home / Resume / Customer Service / Customer Service Resume

 Focusing only on soft skills with no proof

 Listing 'excellent communication skills' and 'team player' without evidence is meaningless.
-Prove it: 'Maintained 96% CSAT across 3,000+ interactions' is communication skills demonstrated, not claimed.
+Prove it: 'Maintained 96% customer satisfaction across 3,000+ interactions' is active listening demonstrated, not claimed.

 5